-16.7 When a Statutory or Proclaimed Holiday falls on an Employee's normal day off, generally free from work, the next regular workday shall be deemed to be the Holiday and subject to payment for work as stated in sections 16.5 and 16.6 above.
+- 16.6 Work performed on a Holiday recognized by this Agreement in excess of an Employee's regular work day shall be paid at three times the basic hourly rate. - 16.7 When a Holiday recognized by this Agreement falls on an Employee's normal day off, generally free from work, the next regular workday shall be deemed to be the Holiday and subject to payment for work as stated in sections 16.5 and 16.6 above.